QUIT SMOKING WITH HYPNOSISTemporary fixes not working for you?

 Are you trying to focus more on your health but at the same time needing a cigarette to take off the pressures of every day life?

-If you have a bad habit – such as comfort eating, smoking or an addiction to gambling or alcohol, for example, then you can probably answer the question for yourself.
+If you have a bad habit – such as comfort eating, smoking or an addiction to gambling or alcohol, for example, then you can probably answer these questions for yourself.
 A lot of us simply can’t kick a bad habit on our own – we tend to say that it’s because we don’t have the willpower to actually carry it through.

 This doesn’t make us weak or mean that we lack willpower – it simply means that our bad habit has taken such a hold we need external help to deal with it once and for all.